Iran–United States relations during the Obama administration: Detentions

 Iranian nuclear scientist Shahram Amiri disappeared from Iran during 2009–2010 in May 2009, and Iran accused the United States of abducting him.
-On 13 July 2010, the BBC reported that Amiri had taken refuge in the Iranian interests section of Pakistani Embassy in Washington, DC, and sought help to reach Iran.
+On 13 July 2010, the BBC reported that Amiri had taken refuge in the Iranian interests section of Pakistani Embassy Washington, D.C., and sought help to reach Iran.
 However, after his return to Iran, he was sentenced to ten years in prison and in August 2016 was reported to have been executed for treason.

 On July 9, 2009, the United States released five Iranian diplomats (Mohsen Bagheri, Mahmoud Farhadi, Majid Ghaemi, Majid Dagheri and Abbas Jami), who had been held since January 2007.
 Some analysts believe this was a part of hostage exchange deal between the countries.
-The US State Department said the release was not part of a deal with Iran but was necessary under an American–Iraqi security pact.
+The U.S. State Department said the release was not part of a deal with Iran but was necessary under an American–Iraqi security pact.